liniio/certifications/README.md

 ### Certifications ✨

-Welcome to my Certifications repository!
 Here, you will find a comprehensive list of the certifications I have earned throughout various courses and my educational journey.
 Each certification represents my commitment to continuous learning and professional development.

 #### Technology and Programming
 - [Build a Full Website using WordPress](certificates/build-a-full-website-using-wordPress.pdf) - Coursera, 2025